Emily Oster

 The researchers looked in the trial for any differences in the labor and delivery experience and any differences in the outcomes for infants.
 What they found was that there were no notable differences in the outcomes for infants — nothing significantly different across the two groups.
 This wasn’t a surprise.
 What was more surprising was they found a lower C-section rate in the induction group than in the other (18% versus 22%).
 This difference was small in magnitude, but it was surprising in part due to the initial concern that induction would lead to higher C-section rates.

-There are many, many non-random studies on this.
+There are many, many non-random studies on the link between induction and the rate of subsequent interventions.
 I’m going to discuss just two, since I think they illustrate the basic points.

 We can start with this paper, published in 2021 in the European Journal of Obstetrics & Gynecology and Reproductive Biology.
 The paper explores the relationship between induction and C-section in a sample of about 6,000 women at a hospital in Illinois.
 Using data from the hospital, the authors compare the C-section rate for women whose labor was induced with those who went into labor spontaneously.